Updated 07 January 2021.

-Risk assessment must include the 2m minimum safe distance that we are all instructed to maintain.
-When the two metre rule is included in risk assessments, it is impossible to avoid the conclusion that PPE should be used for ALL patients unless they have been tested negative for Covid-19.
+- Risk assessments must include the 2m minimum safe distance that we are all instructed to maintain.
+When the two metre rule is included in risk assessments, it is impossible to avoid the conclusion that PPE should be used for ALL patients.

 What about vulnerable patients?

-The trust has a duty of care towards the patient, as well as the staff.
+- Your trust has a duty of care towards the patient and other service users, as well as the staff.